Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Observational Datasets

-\subsection{Pantheon SNeIa}
+\subsection{Pantheon SNeIa + $H_0$}

-The next database considered is Pantheon compilation \cite{scolnic2018complete}, consisting of $N_{\text{Pantheon}} = 1048$ measurements of the distance modulus along with their uncertainties in the redshift range $z \in [0.010, 2.26]$.
-Similarly to the CC case we get the best fit parameters by minimizing the $\chi^2$ function, in this case it's defined in terms of the distance modulus $\mu(z)$ instead of $H(z)$
+The next dataset considered is the Pantheon compilation \cite{scolnic2018complete}, consisting of $N_{\text{Pantheon}} = 1048$ measurements of the distance modulus along with their uncertainties in the redshift range $z \in [0.010, 2.26]$.
+Similarly to the CC+$H_0$ case we got the best fit parameters by minimizing the $\chi^2$ function, in this case it is defined in terms of the distance modulus $\mu(z)$ instead of $H(z)$

-where $\Theta$ is the vector containing the parameters of a model, $\mu(\Theta,z_n)$ the theoretical distance modulus and it depends on the model considered, $\mu_{n \, \text{obs}}$ the distance modulus reported in the Pantheon compilation.
-Since we presented the theoretical Hubble parameter for our models in section \ref{sec:models} we need to write the distance modulus in terms of this Hubble parameter.
+where $\Theta$ is the vector containing the parameters of a model, $\mu(\Theta,z_n)$ the theoretical distance modulus (it depends on the model considered), and $\mu_{n \, \text{obs}}$ the distance modulus {of the Pantheon compilation calibrated with the $H_0$ value from SH0ES \cite{Riess_2019}} . {Due to the calibration of the data with this value of $H_0$ we will call this dataset Pantheon+$H_0$}.
+Since we presented the theoretical Hubble parameter of our models in section \ref{sec:models}, we need to write the distance modulus in terms of this Hubble parameter.
 We start by writing the theoretical distance modulus in terms of the luminosity distance

 where $D_L$ is the theoretical luminosity distance given by